binaryphile/dctk/README.md

 # etc...
 ```

-Passing the `--complete` flag to this subcommand short circuits its
+Passing the `--complete` flag to this subcommand should short circuit
-normal operation and instead returns the valid completions to the shell.
+its normal operation and instead echo the list of valid completions.
 dctk feeds this to your shell's autocompletion handler for you.

 # why a trapper-keeper?